+So, what is a high visibility project?
 When we talk about workplace visibility, we need to first separate the requirements and impacts of visibility at the managerial and individual contributor level.

 As a leader, visibility is having the tools to be able to quickly digest resource requirements, assign tasks, and identify bottlenecks, so you can help push projects along.
 Being able to get a snapshot of active projects and connect tasks to the larger department or company goals is critical to keeping your team motivated and on track.

 For team members, visibility empowers them to be more efficient with their tasks and communication.
 When they have dashboards that let them see both their direct tasks and the bigger project picture, they feel more confident pushing a project forward.
 Without clarity, people can lose confidence or become unmotivated.
 They want to know that their tasks matter.